JimDesu/basis-lang/spec.md

 result-designator-cmd ::= -> identifier
 ```

 The mode marker on a parameter type in nameless context attaches as a *suffix* on the type per &sect;3.3's "nameless context" rule.
-The `<*>` family carries the fexpr distinction; the parameter list is replaced by the single `*` token in fexpr types per &sect;5.15.

 ### B.5 Command Signatures